oneapi-src/level-zero-spec/include/tools/PROG.md

 Tools may also use these notifications as triggers to block and inject new API calls into the command stream, such as metrics.

 ## Registration
-Tools may independently register for enter and exist callbacks for individual API calls, per Device Group.
+Tools may independently register for enter and exist callbacks for individual API calls, per driver instance.
 * ::xetTracerSetPrologues is used to specify all the enter callbacks
 * ::xetTracerSetEpilogues is used to specify all the exist callbacks
 * If the value of a callback is nullptr, then it will be ignored.